WrightGroupSRI/cathy/README.md

 # Hello `cathy`!

-This is a command line application for manipulating cathter data.
+This is a command line application for manipulating catheter data.